dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 # Steps to installing

-*Follow the general advice from lazyvim.org*
+*Step 1. follow the general advice from lazyvim.org*

 I visited http://www.lazyvim.org/installation and followed the steps.
 I named the backups as `bak-for-lazyvim` instead of just `*.bak` as suggested.
 (Note the cool way of renaming files -- I had not seen that before!)

-*Install the R language server
+*Step 2. install the R language server*

 I installed the R language server by starting `nvim` and typing `:Mason`, then typing 2 to get the LSP listing, then using the arrow to go down to the item called `r-languageserver` and selecting that.

-*Set up the R-nvim plugin*
+*Step 3. set up the R-nvim plugin*

 For years, I have relied on the wonderful `R-nvim` package [https://github.com/R-nvim/R.nvim](https://github.com/R-nvim/R.nvim) and its